tklovett/browserengineering-browser/README.md

 ## The Browser

-This repository contains the source code for the toy browser built from lessons in [_Web Browser Engineering_][0] by Pavel Panchekha and Chris Harrelson.
+This repository contains source code for a toy browser built from lessons in [_Web Browser Engineering_][0] by Pavel Panchekha and Chris Harrelson.